QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate!
 You don't even have to be local; stations may participate over Echolink or Allstar if they are available.

-> This page was last updated on Monday November 14 at 21:39.
+> This page was last updated on Tuesday November 15 at 20:19.

 # Repeaters